finsberg/rsync/README.md

 This will make sure that your `rsync_local` is up to data with `rsync_server`, but not the other way around.
 This is because you might have conflict and therefore it has to make a choice with version that is the correct one.

-If you want to synch your server folder (`rsync_server`) with new content on `rsync_local` you just need to swictc the order:
+If you want to sync your server folder (`rsync_server`) with new content on `rsync_local` you just need to switch the order:
 ```shell
 rsync -avzhe ssh /Users/finsberg/local/sandbox/rsync/rsync_local/ henriknf@server:/home/henriknf/local/sandbox/rsync_server/
 ```